shan-emacs/emacs-packages-mirrors/melpa/reformatter-readme.txt

 together with an optional minor mode which can apply this command automatically on save.

-In its initial release it supports only reformatters which read from stdin and write to stdout, but a more versatile interface will be provided as development continues.
+By default, reformatter.el expects programs to read from stdin and write to stdout, and you should prefer this mode of operation where possible.
+If this isn't possible with your particular formatting program, refer to the options for `reformatter-define', and see the examples in the package's tests.

 As an example, let's define a reformat command that applies the "dhall format" command.
 We'll assume here that we've already defined a